CMASCenter/pcluster-cmaq/docs/index.md

 ### User Guide Cycle Cloud:
 1. how to configure and create CycleCloud using Azure Web Interface
-2. how to install and run CMAQ CONUS Benchamrk for 2 days
+2. how to install and run CMAQ CONUS Benchmark for 2 days